Yandex Cloud

 • Select Manual input.

-• In the Field or parameter name field, specify dimension_control.
+• Specify dimension_control in the Field or parameter field.

 • Leave a dash in the selection field of the Operation drop-down list.

-• In the Possible values window, add: by shop, by product category, by product subcategory.
+• In the Possible values window, add: by shop, by product category, and by product subcategory.

 • In the Default value field, specify by shop to display sales amounts by shop by default.

-• In the Name field, enter the selector name to display on the dashboard.
+• In the Header field, enter the selector name to display on the dashboard.

 Now, by choosing selector values, you can change the dimension displayed on the chart.